 Keeping your carbs very low is the most important thing you need to do to get into ketosis.
 If you are overwhelmed and can only focus on one thing, keeping your carbs low should be it.

-Eating more fat will help you, though.
+Eating more fat on a Keto Diet will help you, though.